travelnxt/appacitive-docs/index.md

 Connections
 ------------
 Connections represent business relationships between articles.
-As an example, a `employment` connection between a user article and a company article would indicate an relationship of "employment".
+As an example, a `employment` connection between a user article and a company article would indicate a relationship of "employment".
 In a typical relational database, linkages between data are represented via foreign key relationships.
 Connections are similar to foreign key relationships to the extent that they connect two articles.
 However, unlike foreign keys, connections can also define properties and store data just like articles.
 In the `employment` connection example we took earlier, the connection could contain a property called `joining_date` which would store the date the employee joined the company.
 This data is only relevant as long as the connection is relevant.

 Just like articles, every connection also has a dedicated type.
 This type is called a `Relation` and is defined using the designer in your management console.